Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Introduction

 with free field stress energy tensor $\mathbf{T}_{\rm f}$.
-The terms of $\mathbf{T}_{\rm f}$ suggest that, when interpreted in Riemannian geometry, this new geometry produces a stress energy tensor with additional terms that could be the stress energy tensor for dark matter or dark energy [6].
+The terms of $\mathbf{T}_{\rm f}$ suggest that this new geometry produces a stress energy tensor with additional terms that could be the stress energy tensor for dark matter or dark energy [6].

-In the presence of sources the Lagrangian is of the form where $L_s = L_s(x^\alpha)$ is the appropriate Lagrangian density function for the source.
+In the presence of sources the Lagrangian is of the form where $L_s$ ( a function of $h^i_{\;\mu}\;$) is the appropriate Lagrangian density function for the source.
 In this case $C_\alpha$ is nonzero and variation of (10) with respect to the tetrad results in

 Here, $(T_{\rm s})_{\mu\nu}$ is the usual stress-energy tensor of the source for the standard theory [11].
 Thus

 and also we have the following identity for the Einstein tensor,

 or We call $\mathbf{T}_{\rm f}$ the free field stress energy and $\mathbf{T}_{\rm s}$ the stress energy for the source.